Wax carving advent calendars?

 Tutor

 Hi I’m Sandy.
-I learned jewellery making, including wax carving, at the school of jewellery in Dublin.
+I learned jewellery making, including wax carving, at the School of Jewellery in Dublin.
 After finishing my course, I taught at the school for a year and I also taught a wax carving workshop at Lucy Walker Jewellery in Kuala Lumpur.
 After learning all the basics of wax carving, I practiced and experimented A LOT.
 Something didn’t work out the first time I tried it?
 No problem, just try again (and again and again…) until it does work!
-Practice really is the only way to get better at something :) I made this class to help you in your wax carving journey.
-It’s made with love (and some exasperated sighs and curses when things don’t go like I want them to).
-I love wax carving and I’m excited to teach you!
+Practice really is the only way to get better at something :) I love wax carving and I’m excited to teach you!